Bionif92/Cursos-de-Programacion/React/React.md

 ### Attaching Payloads to Actions

-Adding values to the ac
+Adding values to the actions
 ````
 //Counter,js
 import { useSelector, useDispatch } from 'react-redux';